A festive dish that is eaten by many Chinese Malaysian households on the 1st Day of Chinese New Year. Also known as "Jye" or "Jap Chye".

 1 piece rock sugar (approx. 1 inch cube)

-5 cubes of fermented red tofu (approx. 2cm cubes)
+5 cubes of fermented red tofu (approx. 2cm cubes)1 piece rock sugar (approx. 1 inch cube)

 1 tbsp of the fermented red tofu liquid